-Denise Bonsu is a program associate with Results for Development’s education team.
+Denise Bonsu is a senior program associate with Results for Development’s education team.
 She has a background in human rights, business development, international public health, and housing finance.
 She is interested in addressing the world’s most pressing international development problems in French-speaking countries in Africa.

 As a member of the education team, Ms. Bonsu works extensively with the Early Childhood Workforce Initiative to research the status of early childhood workers worldwide and address the challenges they face at the micro and macro levels.
 She has assisted in efforts to create six country briefs that focus on different aspects of the workforce ranging from developing career pathways to researching the status of community health workers.
 She has also participated in efforts to develop a needs assessment tool to help diagnose gaps for, and provide technical assistance to, home visiting personnel worldwide.